annsudo/katacoda-scenarios/Test1/step2.md

 ### Defining Logic

-This microsevice is responsible for storage of data about the podcast, to be exact *podcast name*.
+This micro sevice is responsible for storage of data about the podcast as *podcast name*.
 To know exactly which podcast it is it will all use the *podcast id* property.

 Open fine `monolithic-to-microservices/start-microservices/podcast-info-service/src/main/java/com/devops/podcastinfoservice/resources/PodcastResource.java`{{open}}

-Define a list of Podcast objects, every one of which is availible at "/podcast/{podcastId}"
+Define a list of Podcast objects, every one of which is available at "/podcast/{podcastId}"

 ```
 @RestController